 We had a 20m span, from the Red Robin hedge to the nature strip, to fill.
 Allowing for a screening overlap, I planted 18 Shady Lady Waratahs, 1 metre apart.
 The plants came in a good looking potting mix, and I have since added some low phosphorus fertiliser.

 Thus far, my attempts at growing Waratahs have been the least successful of all plantings.
 I had been warned that they are slow growers, and they are in a windy exposed area, and it has been an unusually dry year; so maybe it’s only to be expected.
 Six plants have died, in a very obvious, desiccated fashion.
-Most of the remaining twelve look healthy, but haven’t grown much since I planted them a year ago, and there’s been no sign of the beautiful flowers for which Waratahs are famous.
+Most of the remaining twelve look healthy, but haven’t grown much since I planted them last July, and there’s been no sign of the beautiful flowers for which Waratahs are famous.

 Oh well – I’m going to see how well they do next spring.
 If they improve, then I’ll replace the six demised Waratahs.
 If they don’t pick up their game, then out they’ll come, and I’ll try something hardier.